 - Private investors: approximately $645,000 at 8% interest, unsecured debt.

-The plant, which cost approximately $2.2 million to build, has the capacity to process 20 head of cattle per day (or the equivalent in hogs, lambs and goats).
+The plant, which cost approximately $2.2 million to build in 2013, has the capacity to process 20 head of cattle per day (or the equivalent in hogs, lambs and goats).

 Willard Wolf, LPCA board president, cautions anyone interested in building a new plant to be prepared for cost overruns, delays, construction errors and changing regulations.
 As the LPCA moved through the process of planning for their plant, construction and opening day, costs often changed as well as what was allowed or not allowed, per the 17 different county, state and federal entities overseeing the construction and opening of the plant.

 For example, because LPCA used public funds they had to pay prevailing wage for all the construction labor, which ended up costing about 20% more.
 In another instance, between December 2012 and January 2013, the site preparation plans and testing requirements all had to be redone because the regulations changed with the new year.
 This set them back several weeks and cost an additional $120,000 to meet all the new requirements.

 “You can have ‘actual’ facts and figures as to what is supposed to happen, but that doesn’t mean it will stay that way,” says Wolf.
 Make room in your budget for unforeseen costs: there are constant setbacks and changes.
 In the end, LPCA estimated that their cost overruns were approximately $240,000 or over 10% of their total building cost.